May 26, 2021 Yesterday (out of the blue) I got this email from Audible

 The Audible Team

 (The Audible terms and conditions were changed and updated many times.
 No one ever reads them.
 Unlimited returns if the book was one year old was their idea.
-But they changed their minds.)
+Now rather than admit fault they want me to made out to be abusive.)

 I would buy any book by David Foster Wallace, but he is dead now.
 The latest Haruki Murakami was so bad, I returned it.
 I started to listen but I could not get into the first two short stories.
 I like buying classic audiobooks (older than 1950) if the reader has a good voice.
 I am very picky about the reader’s voice.
 I bought books by established writers and self help books which I would then return if I did not like them.
 I liked biographies and autobiographies.
 I bought some classic Cyberpunk books.
 I, Claudius and Claudius the God by Robert Graves are the perfect example of the kind of book I like to listen to.
 The book is entertaining and yet it also historical and meaningful.
 It’s hard to get interested in fictional characters unless one knows the series or has a connection with the story.
 For example a novel read in high school such as Moby Dick is a great choice for an audiobook.
 But, it’s hard to start on a new fictional book or a new series of fictional books if the author is not established yet.
 JR by William Gaddis was incredible, but I could not keep it because they did not say which character is speaking.
 The whole book is written in dialogue, I bought the Kindle Book instead after returning it.
 Someone in my lit group in Facebook said the trick to JR was to listen the narrator’s voice change and try to figure how was speaking.
 I am not a thoughtless person burning through books and returning them.
 I spend time with them, keep notes on them, and even write book reviews.